nalin360/javaQuestions/README.md

 ---

+# Date: 26-10-2023.

+Write a Java program to generate the Fibonacci sequence.
+The program should take an integer 'n' as input and display the Fibonacci sequence up to the 'n'-th term.

+---

 # Date: 19-10-2023.

  Write a Java program to check whether a given word or phrase is a palindrome or not.
 A palindrome is a word, phrase, number.

 ---

 # Date: 20-10-2023.